Sparse PCA via Covariance Thresholding: Algorithm intuition and proof strategy

-It is clear from the discussion above that the proof of Theorem \ref{thm:corr} requires a formalization of \myeqref{eq:kernRMnorm}.
-Indeed, the spectral properties of random matrices of the type $f(\bZ^\sT\bZ/n - \id_p)$ , called inner-product kernel random matrices, have attracted recent interest within probability theory \cite{el2010information,el2010spectrum,cheng2012spectrum}.
-In this literature, the asymptotic eigenvalue distribution of a matrix $f(\bZ^\sT\bZ/n-\id_p)$ is the object of study.
-Here $f:\reals\to\reals$ is a kernel function and is applied entry-wise to the matrix $\bZ^\sT\bZ/n-\id_p$, with $\bZ$ a matrix as above.
-Unfortunately, these results do not suffice to prove Theorem \ref{thm:corr} for the following reasons: \begin{itemize} \item The results \cite{el2010information,el2010spectrum} are perturbative and provide conditions under which the spectrum of $f(\bZ^\sT \bZ/n-\id_p)$ is close to a rescaling of the spectrum of $(\bZ^\sT \bZ/n-\id_p)$ (with rescaling factors depending on the Taylor expansion of $f$ close to $0$).
-We are interested instead in a non-perturbative regime in which the spectrum of $f(\bZ^\sT \bZ/n-\id_p)$ is very different from the one of $(\bZ^\sT \bZ/n-\id_p)$ (and the Taylor expansion is trivial). \item The authors of \cite{cheng2012spectrum} consider $n$-dependent kernels, but their results are asymptotic and concern the weak limit of the empirical spectral distribution of $f(\bZ^\sT\bZ/n-\id_p)$.
-This does not yield an upper bound on the spectral norm\footnote{Note that \cite{cheng2012spectrum} also provide a non-asymptotic bound for the spectral norm of $f(\bZ^\sT\bZ/n-\id_p)$ via the moment method, but this bound diverges with $n$ and does not give a result of the type of \myeqref{eq:kernRMnorm}.} of $f(\bZ^\sT\bZ/n-\id_p)$. \end{itemize}
+The key technical challenge in our proof is the analysis of the operator norm of such matrices, when $f_n$ is the soft-thresholding function, with threshold of order $1/\sqrt{n}$.
+Earlier results are not general enough to cover this case. \cite{el2010information,el2010spectrum} provide conditions under which the spectrum of $f_n(\bZ^\sT \bZ/n-\id_p)$ is close to a rescaling of the spectrum of $(\bZ^\sT \bZ/n-\id_p)$.
+We are interested instead in a different regime in which the spectrum of $f_n(\bZ^\sT \bZ/n-\id_p)$ is very different from the one of $(\bZ^\sT \bZ/n-\id_p)$. \cite{cheng2013spectrum} consider $n$-dependent kernels, but their results are asymptotic and concern the weak limit of the empirical spectral distribution of $f_n(\bZ^\sT\bZ/n-\id_p)$.
+This does not yield an upper bound on the spectral norm of $f_n(\bZ^\sT\bZ/n-\id_p)$.
+Finally, \cite{fan2015spectral} consider the spectral norm of kernel random matrices for smooth kernels $f$, only in the proportional regime $n/p\to c\in (0,\infty)$.

-Our approach to prove Theorem \ref{thm:corr} follows instead the so-called $\eps$-net method: we develop high probability bounds on the maximum Rayleigh quotient:
+Our approach to proving Theorem \ref{thm:est} follows instead the $\eps$-net method: we develop high probability bounds on the maximum Rayleigh quotient:

-where $S^{p-1} = \{\by\in\reals^p:\|\by\|=1\}$ is the unit sphere.
-Since $\eta(\bZ^\sT\bZ/n -\id_p)$ is not Lipschitz continuous in the underlying Gaussian variables $\bZ$, concentration does not follow immediately from Gaussian isoperimetry.
-We have to develop more careful (non-uniform) bounds on the gradient of $\eta(\bZ^\sT\bZ/n-\id_p)$ and show that they imply concentration as required.

-While Theorem \ref{thm:corr} guarantees that $\hbv$ is a reasonable estimate of the spike $\bv$ in $\ell_2$ distance (up to a sign flip), it does not provide a consistent estimator of its support.
-This brings us to the second phase of our algorithm.
-Although $\hbv$ is not even expected to be sparse, it is easy to see that the largest entries of $\hbv$ should have significant overlap with $\supp(\bv)$.
-Steps 6, 7 and 8 of the algorithm exploit this property to construct a consistent estimator $\hsC$ of the support of the spike $\bv$.
-Our second theorem guarantees that this estimator is indeed consistent.